Akhilesh-Banke/-Face-Recognition-using-OpenCV-and-CNN/README.md

 # -Face-Recognition-using-OpenCV-and-CNN

+📌 Project Overview
- • Captured a dataset of 900 color face images from 9 students (100 images per student) using a webcam via the OpenCV (CV2) library.
+This project demonstrates a robust face recognition pipeline built using OpenCV for image capture and preprocessing, and a custom Convolutional Neural Network based on ResNet50 for classification.
+The system was trained on a dataset of 900 color face images collected from 9 individuals (100 images per person), achieving a remarkable 99.44% validation accuracy.

-• Integrated Haar Cascade Classifier (haarcascade_frontalface_default.xml) for real-time face detection during data collection.
+🎯 Key Features
+Real-Time Face Detection using Haar Cascade Classifier (haarcascade_frontalface_default.xml).

+Automated Dataset Generation with OpenCV via webcam.

-• Applied a series of image preprocessing techniques using OpenCV to enhance image quality and standardize input.
+Advanced Preprocessing Pipeline to improve image quality and consistency.

-• Built a custom Convolutional Neural Network (CNN) architecture using ResNet50 (from scratch) to classify individuals based on facial features.

-• Achieved 99.44% validation accuracy, demonstrating highly effective recognition performance.
+Custom ResNet50-based CNN Architecture built from scratch using TensorFlow/Keras.

+High Accuracy Performance on a relatively small and personalized dataset.

+🛠️ Tech Stack
+Python

+OpenCV

+NumPy

+TensorFlow / Keras

+Haar Cascades

+Matplotlib (for visualization)

+🚀 Results
+Validation Accuracy: 99.44%

+Real-time recognition with minimal latency